 The work experience component provides the learner with an opportunity to apply new skills and concepts appropriate for entry-level positions within the occupation.
 Learners will assess their own performance and be evaluated by an industry partner.
 Learners will identify personal outcomes they wish to attain during the work experience and will keep a journal.

 PPHO 3000 - Professional Practice III

 The theoretical side of image making involves the cognitive ability to understand and remember formulas, measurement conventions, digital and conventional image structure and other norms.
-Through a series of tests and written assignments the graduate will communicate their advanced technical knowledge and employ critical thinking through their analysis of motion picture film and still images.
-In addition, the course involves the use and proficiency of professional image manipulation software and hardware.
-Learners will be expected to manipulate and prepare images to professional standards.
-They will also be introduced to digital imaging hardware and ancillary software.
+This course involves the use and proficiency of professional image manipulation software and hardware.
+Students will manipulate and prepare images to professional standards and be introduced to digital imaging hardware and ancillary software.

 PPHO 3020 - Video II